 Manual Handling Training for Healthcare Workers in Ireland

-Specialised Manual Handling Training designed for nurses, care assistants, hospital staff, and healthcare professionals.
-Learn patient handling techniques, reduce injury risk, and ensure HSA compliance across Irish healthcare settings.
+Specialised Manual Handling Training for nurses, care assistants, hospital staff, and healthcare professionals.
+Patient handling techniques, injury prevention, and HSA compliant certification - all online, in under an hour.

 - HIQA and HSA compliance guidance